csaf-poc/csaf_distribution/README.md

 # csaf_distribution

-**WIP**: A prove of concept for a CSAF trusted provider, checker and aggregator.
+**WIP**: A proof of concept for a CSAF trusted provider, checker and aggregator.

 ## Setup